MetOffice/simulation-systems/source/Development/inputs.rst

 In addition to the above locations, the rose metadata is centrally mirrored on Met Office systems.
-This means that metadata that has been committed to the trunk can be accessed without a working copy.
+This means that metadata that has been committed to the trunk can be accessed without a clone.
 This may be of use when upgrading scientific suites between versions.

 All new namelist variables need a new entry so that the metadata loads into the Rose GUI for users to switch it on.
 Additionally, sometimes the metadata needs